Westminster City Council

 Westminster City Council is the local authority for the City of Westminster in Greater London, England.
-The council has been under Labour majority control since 2022.
+The council has been under Conservative majority control since 2026.
 Full council meetings are generally held at Westminster Council House, also known as Marylebone Town Hall, and the council has its main offices at Westminster City Hall on Victoria Street.

 History

 Whilst an important centre of royal authority from Saxon times, Westminster was not formally incorporated as a borough for local government purposes until 1900.
 However, it was declared a city in 1540.

 From 1856 the area of the modern borough was within the area governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
 In 1889 the Metropolitan Board of Works' area was made the County of London.
 From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
 One such district was initially called the Westminster District, which was renamed the St Margaret and St John Combined Vestry in 1887.
 In 1900 the lower tier was reorganised into metropolitan boroughs, including Westminster (which inherited Westminster's city status), Paddington and St Marylebone, each with a borough council.

 The larger London borough called the City of Westminster and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's three outgoing authorities, being the metropolitan borough councils of Westminster, Paddington and St Marylebone.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.
 In 1966 the city was granted the dignity of having a lord mayor.

-The council's full legal name is "The Lord Mayor and Citizens of the City of Westminster", but it is generally known as Westminster City Council.